 Crayfish sold live or cooked, frozen or canned.
 You can buy live crayfish from nearby seafood markets for freshness in the recipes.
-Several stores sell boiled, frozen and ready to eat crawfish in vacuum packs.
-Buy from authentic sellers with a pleasant smell, firm shell and claws intact.
+Several stores sell boiled, frozen, and ready-to-eat crawfish in vacuum packs.
+Buy from authentic sellers with a pleasant smell, firm shell, and claws intact.

-Crawfish can live 2-3 days away from its natural habitat if placed in a saltwater fish tank.
+Crawfish can live 2-3 days away from their natural habitat if placed in a saltwater fish tank.
 After buying, avoid keeping them at room temperature.
 Cook immediately, or cover with a damp cloth and place in the fridge, briefly.
 Boiled crawdads store in the fridge for 1-2 days.

 Crayfish is prepared in the same way as lobster, crab, and shrimp, which it can replace in most dishes.
-Only the tail of the crayfish is eaten, while its crushed shell can flavor fish stock, bisque or butter.
+Only the tail of the crayfish is eaten, while its crushed shell can flavor fish stock, bisque, or butter.

 To cut crayfish into two, position the tip of a knife in the center of the head and pierce down to the board.
 Turn it around and beginning at the head end, spit the crayfish in half, lengthwise.
 Remove the intestine at the time of cooking.
-Pull gently on the small fin underneath the tail and the intestine should come out; if not, remove making a lengthwise slice with the point of knife.
+Pull gently on the small fin underneath the tail and the intestine should come out; if not, remove making a lengthwise slice with the point of a knife.

 For tastier crawfish, before boiling, block the holes in the shell with fresh crustless bread, preferably pressed between fingers.
 Crawfish can be boiled, steamed, grilled, or poached in fish stock.